logtivity/logtivity/readme.md

 === Error Log Monitor, Activity Logs, User Activity Tracking from Logtivity ===

 Contributors: logtivity, stevejburge
-Tags: activity log, error logs, event monitoring, user activity, Requires at least: 4.7
+Tags: activity log, error logs, event monitoring, user activity, error log, activity logs, logs, log data, site activities, site events
+Requires at least: 4.7
-Tested up to: 6.0
+Tested up to: 6.3
-Stable tag: 2.3.0
+Stable tag: 3.0.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Logtivity is the error log and activity log service for WordPress agencies.
+Logtivity is the error log and activity log service for WordPress admins.
 Logtivity is a unified platform that tracks activity and errors across all your WordPress sites.

 == Description ==

-<strong>When you set up Logtivity to monitor your clients' sites, you can relax.
+<strong>When you set up Logtivity to monitor your WordPress sites, you can relax.
 We track everything that happens on the sites you maintain, and Logtivity also sends you alerts for important events!</strong>

 Logtivity is a unified platform that tracks activity and errors across all your WordPress sites.
 We record everything that happens, and then send you alerts for important events!
-You can install Logtivity’s plugin and then use our service to keep a close eye on everything that happens on your clients’ sites.
+You can install Logtivity’s plugin and then use our service to keep a close eye on everything that happens on your sites.

-Your clients never have to know that you’re using Logtivity.
+If you work with clients, they never have to know that you’re using Logtivity.
 You can either show a white label version of the activity logs, or you can hide Logtivity entirely.

 ### WordPress Error Logs ###